VireshPowerX/Apna_College_Sigma3.0/Megan-AI/README.md

 12.)
 Just copy the link http://localhost:3000 or other port number like http://localhost:portnumber 13.)
 Open any browser and paste it the Megan-AI is running on your device.
 14.)
 Megan-AI folder there is project folder just paste files or whole project.
 15.)
-Megan-AI is help you in your project and it's offline Megan-AI safe.
+Megan-AI is help you in your project and it's offline Megan-AI safe and you chat with her.
 16.)
 Note :- On first time run all steps 1-14
 17.)
 Note :- Daily purpose run this project just open 2 terminals and browser.
 18.)
 On first terminal run command ollama run modelname.
 19.) and follow steps 10-13.
 20.)
-Enjoy!
+Note :- the biggest the ollama model parameter file clever but take gpu lots.
+Enjoy!!!